CIS192/website/src/pages/flask/index.md

 The client and server can exist as one application or separately (as is typically the case with Flask).
 The actual layers of the protocol can get very technical, but this is essentially all you need to understand as a Python developer.
 As Python developers, we build **REST APIs**, server applications that respond to requests accessed through urls (e.g. http://upenn.edu) over HTTP.
 Data in REST API’s are typically sent and received using **JSON** (Javascript Object Notation), which follows a key-value interface similar to dictionaries.

+If you are interested in learning more about the infastructure of the web, we recommend checking out [NETS-150](https://www.cis.upenn.edu/~mkse150/), [NETS-212](https://www.cis.upenn.edu/~nets212/), or if you are feeling really adventurous, [CIS-455](https://www.cis.upenn.edu/~cis455/)!

 ## Introducing: Flask

-We will be building a REST API in Python using a library named **Flask**.
+As mentioned above, we will be building a REST API in Python using a library named [Flask](https://github.com/pallets/flask).
 Flask is a web framework that allows us to build a server that other applications can make HTTP requests to.
-Flask is the backbone for the architecture of a lot of Python software, including LinkedIn and Pinterest (but is 100% open source).
+Flask is the backbone for the architecture of a lot of Python software, including [LinkedIn](https://engineering.linkedin.com/blog/) and [Pinterest](https://medium.com/pinterest-engineering/) (but is 100% open source).

 ## Creating a Flask application